 Ferris State University offers several programs that allow high school students to get a jump start on their college education.

-Ferris State offers several Center for College Readiness programs in addition to the Pre-College programs listed below.
+Ferris State offers several College Readiness programs in addition to the Pre-College programs listed below.

 Articulated Credit is for students enrolled in high schools and secondary career technical centers in the state of Michigan.
 The articulation agreement outlines specific guidelines for a seamless transfer from one institution to the other.
 Students use articulation agreements to assure that the courses they complete in high school will not have to be repeated at Ferris State University.